William Howell, Ph.D.

-William Howell is the Sydney Stein Professor in American Politics in the Harris School, a professor in the Department of Political Science and the College, and a co-director of the Program on Political Institutions.
+William Howell is the Sydney Stein Professor in American Politics at Chicago Harris, a professor in the Department of Political Science and the College, and a co-director of the Program on Political Institutions.
 He has written widely on separation-of-powers issues and American political institutions, especially the presidency.
-He has recently completed two book projects: The Wartime President, which is forthcoming at the University of Chicago Press; and Thinking about the Presidency: The Primacy of Power, which is forthcoming at Princeton University Press.
+He currently is working on research projects on Obama's education initiatives, distributive politics, and the normative foundations of executive power.

-William also is the co-author (with Jon Pevehouse) of While Dangers Gather: Congressional Checks on Presidential War Powers (Princeton University Press, 2007); author of Power without Persuasion: The Politics of Direct Presidential Action (Princeton University Press, 2003); co-author (with Paul Peterson) of The Education Gap: Vouchers and Urban Schools (Brookings Institution Press, 2002); co-author (with John Coleman and Ken Goldstein) of an introductory American politics textbook series; and editor of additional volumes on the presidency and school boards.
+William recently published two books, one with coauthors Saul Jackman and Jon Rogowski entitled The Wartime President: Executive Influence and the Nationalizing Politics of Threat (University of Chicago Press, 2013); and the other, with David Brent, entitled Thinking about the Presidency: The Primacy of Power (Princeton University Press, 2013).
+He also is the co-author (with Jon Pevehouse) of While Dangers Gather: Congressional Checks on Presidential War Powers (Princeton University Press, 2007); author of Power without Persuasion: The Politics of Direct Presidential Action (Princeton University Press, 2003); co-author (with Paul Peterson) of The Education Gap: Vouchers and Urban Schools (Brookings Institution Press, 2002); co-author (with John Coleman and Ken Goldstein) of an introductory American politics textbook series; and editor of additional volumes on the presidency and school boards.
 His research also has appeared in numerous professional journals and edited volumes.

-Before coming to the Harris School, William taught in the government department at Harvard University and the political science department at the University of Wisconsin.
+Before coming to Chicago Harris, William taught in the government department at Harvard University and the political science department at the University of Wisconsin.
 In 2000, he received a PhD in political science from Stanford University.